 What makes it special

 RepTopia houses under one roof over 60 species of reptiles and amphibians from four geographical zones, a third of which have never been seen here before.
 During daily keeper demos, glass panels open like windows, giving unimpaired views of the scaly kind.
 On weekends, our friendly docents will regale you with little-known reptilian facts and stories.
 Add on multi-species displays, interactive stations and play elements for kids and you’ve got a most ‘snake’-tacular zone!

 Aldabra Giant Tortoise

-The exhibit for our collection of the world’s second largest tortoise is inspired by the grasslands of the place of their origin – the Aldabra Atoll off the east coast of Africa.
+The exhibit for our collection of the world’s second largest tortoise is inspired by the grasslands of the place of their origin — the Aldabra Atoll off the east coast of Africa.
 Watch while these ‘walking hills’ lumber about their sandy home and come close enough to examine the scutes on their shells.
-The wildly-popular feeding sessions are said to be a giant treat - for both guests and tortoises!
-Happening at 1.15pm only on weekends, public holidays and school holidays.
+The wildly-popular feeding sessions happening at 1:15pm daily are said to be a giant treat — for both guests and tortoises!

 A naturalistic haven, the Shell’ter offers optimum conditions for our chelonian collection to breed and display their natural behaviour.
 Each of the seven rock-walled enclosures is a climate-controlled micro-habitat replete with special lighting, heating and humidity control.
 Through keeper talks and engaging interpretives, you will learn about the world’s most severely threatened tortoises, ongoing efforts to conserve them and actions you can take to protect them.